xi-frontend/xrl/README.md

-**WIP.
-Don't use yet.**

-Trying to see if I can build a Tokio based crate for Xi RPC.
-If so, I intend to refactor [xi-tui](https://github.com/little-dude/xi-tui/) to use this.
+XRL (Xi Rpc Lib) is an implementation of a client for Xi RPC.
+It is used to build [xi-tui](https://github.com/little-dude/xi-tui/).

+It is still work in progress, but the major features are already in place.